-RA-ILD affects approx. 10% of RA patients, primarily those who are APCA positive.
+RA-ILD affects approximately 10% of RA patients, primarily those who are APCA positive.
 Smoking, exposure to dust and male sex are risk factors for RA-ILD.
-In addition, the MUC5b polymorphism described as the main risk factor for IPF is also highly relevant for RA-ILD [118] [119].
-The risk factors mentioned are associated in particular with the occurrence of a UIP pattern, which accounts for approx. half of RA-ILD cases and has a significantly higher rate of progression [118].
+In addition, the MUC5b polymorphism described as the main risk factor for IPF is also highly relevant for RA-ILD [117, 118].
+The risk factors mentioned are associated in particular with the occurrence of a UIP pattern, which accounts for approximately half of RA-ILD cases and has a significantly higher rate of progression [117].

-The evidence base for antiinflammatory therapy in RA-ILD is generally weak.
+The evidence base for anti-inflammatory therapy in RA-ILD is generally weak.
 There are no randomized controlled trials, and the available studies rarely consider the underlying HRCT pattern.

-Several retrospective studies report a better outcome and response for this therapy in RA-ILD types with no UIP pattern [120].
-A large observational study with 2,701 patients [120] and one meta-analysis [121] both conclude that methotrexate therapy is not associated with the occurrence of ILD; on the contrary, it may delay the manifestation of ILD in RA patients.
-Numerous other drugs are used to treat RA-ILD, e.g. abatacept, tocilizumab, rituximab, cyclophosphamide, mycophenolate and, more recently, Jak inhibitors [122] [122] [123].
-A meta-analysis led to the impression that treatment with leflunomide, TNF inhibitors, rituximab or tocilizumab might increase the risk of developing RA-ILD [124].
+Several retrospective studies report a better outcome and response for this therapy in RA-ILD types with no UIP pattern [119].
+A large observational study with 2,701 patients [119] and one meta-analysis [120] both conclude that methotrexate therapy is not associated with the occurrence of ILD; on the contrary, it may delay the manifestation of ILD in RA patients.
+Numerous other drugs are used to treat RA-ILD, e.g., abatacept, tocilizumab, RTX, CYC, mycophenolate, and more recently, Jak inhibitors [121, 122].
+A metaanalysis led to the impression that treatment with leflunomide, TNF inhibitors, RTX, or tocilizumab might increase the risk of developing RA-ILD [123].
 In the meantime, however, investigators tend to assume that the impression was created because these drugs were often chosen for the treatment of severe cases with pulmonary involvement.
-A study by the British Society for Rheumatology demonstrated that rituximab is superior to TNF inhibitors for the treatment of patients with RA-ILD [125].
+A study by the British Society for Rheumatology demonstrated that RTX is superior to TNF inhibitors for the treatment of patients with RA-ILD [124].